Why Did I Buy a Dyson Cordless and not a Robotic Vacuum?

-If you already know you want to buy a Dyson Cordless Stick Vacuum, click the button below to go directly to Walmart for a great price.
+If you already know you want to buy a Dyson Cordless Stick Vacuum, click the button below to go directly to Walmart or Wayfair for a great price.

 Click on the link below to take you to the item you're most interesting in reading, or keep scrolling to read the entire article.

 I bought my first Dyson in 2005/2006 when my youngest son was barely a toddler.
 It eventually gave up the ghost early in 2019.